vishvAsa/rAmAnujIyam/kriyA/rAmAnujaH/sharaNAgati-gadyam/sarva-prastutiH/07_tAraNa-prArthanA.md

 <details><summary>English</summary>

-14. “I am Thy servant.
-I have surrendered myself_unto Thee.
-Help me, Thy servant, Oh Lord! to cross over Thy Moolaprakruti, of Three Gunas which flow like a current of the beginningless and endless Karma which hides from my vision, Thy natural, Form and produces in me a perverted knowledge about Thee and a sense of (false) satisfaction in me in the enjoyment of material matters existing (in the world) in all manner of forms, subtle and gross-in body, senses and objects of enjoyment.
+(14) “I am Thy servant.
+I have surrendered myself unto Thee.
+Help me, Thy servant, Oh Lord! to cross over Thy Moolaprakruti, of Three Gunas which flow like a current of the beginningless and endless Karma which hides from my vision, Thy natural, Form and produces in me a perverted knowledge about Thee and a sense of (false) satisfaction in me in the enjoyment of material matters existing (in the world) in all manner of forms, subtle and gross - in body, senses and objects of enjoyment.

 </details>